0chain/zwalletcli/README.md

 Transaction verification success
 ```

-Note: To see more details about the transaction on `verify`, use `--verbose` global parameter.
+To see more details about the transaction on `verify`, use `--verbose` global parameter.

 ```sh
 ./zwallet verify --hash 867c240b640e3d128643330af383cb3a0a229ebce08cae667edd7766c7ccc850 --verbose